NLNOG/bgpfilterguide/index.md

 ### Supporting GRACEFUL_SHUTDOWN

-How to facilitate the graceful shutdown of BGP sessions: [graceful_shutdown](/guides/graceful_shutdown/).
+How to facilitate the graceful shutdown of BGP sessions: [Graceful Shutdown](/guides/graceful_shutdown/).